Data in machine learning: collection, types and structure

 For height or age, the values are numeric and limitless.
 Features like this are called numerical features.

 Meanwhile, for sex, the data in this feature can assimilate a number of limited and fixed values.
-Features like this are called categorical (or nominal) features.
+Features like this are called “categorical features” and the possible values “categories“.

 Labeled data vs unlabeled data